BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

 | top 1 by pickup_datetime
 | project fare_amount, vendor_id, passenger_count
 ```
- 2. Query 50, 90 and 99 percentiles of passengers for stream trips table.
+ 2.Query 50, 90 and 99 percentiles of passengers for stream trips table.
 ```kusto
 Trips
 | summarize percentiles(passenger_count, 50, 90, 99)
 ```

- 3. Query 50, 90 and 99 percentiles of passengers for stream and historical trips tables.
+ 3.Query 50, 90 and 99 percentiles of passengers for stream and historical trips tables.

 ```kusto
 Trips